ForgeModi18n/Calcium/README.md

 # Calcium

-Calcium is a compatibility patch between CodeChickenLib and Halogen/Magnesium.
+Calcium is a compatibility patch between CodeChickenLib and Rubidium.